 Knowingly or intentionally possessing Heroin in Massachusetts, under G.L. c.
 94C, §34, carries the most severe punishment as compared to other controlled substances under possession statue.
 Heroin is considered a Class A substance and anyone arrested for Possession of Heroin- first offense, faces a sentence of imprisonment in the house of corrections for no more than two (2) years or a fine of no more than two thousand ($2,000) dollars or both.
+Recent legislation enacted in 2018 now classifies Fentanyl and all derivatives thereof as a Class A substance subject to these same penalties.

 If this is a first offense, a strong Massachusetts Heroin Possession Attorney will work with the court so that you do not have to serve any time and in some circumstances, there will not be a criminal record.
 Second, third and fourth offenders of possession of heroin face substantial criminal charges as well and it is essential that you get the representation of an experienced lawyer to manage their situation.Presence Where Heroin is Kept Statute